bytedance/terarkdb/README.md

 # 5. License
-- TerarkDB uses the same license policy with original [RocksDB](https://github.com/facebook/rocksdb))
-- Dual License: Apache2.0 and GPLv2
+- Apache2.0

 # 6. Users

-Please let us know if you are using TerarkDB, thanks!
+Please let us know if you are using TerarkDB, thanks! (guokuankuan@bytedance.com)

 - ByteDance (core online services)